Code-Institute-Submissions/breathe-MS2/README.md

 - The toggle fullscreen function was created with the help of this [YouTube tutorial](https://www.youtube.com/watch?v=3FjYcMKZ3SU).
 - The CSS code to prevent the circle shape from distorting and enlarging in fullscreen was taken from [StackOverflow](https://stackoverflow.com/questions/3276226/how-to-make-a-full-screen-div-and-prevent-size-to-be-changed-by-content)
 - The CSS code for making the "breathe" logo visible with the hero-image behind was styled using information from [StackOverflow](https://stackoverflow.com/questions/56521316/how-do-i-overlay-a-transparent-navbar-over-a-hero-image-and-have-a-functioning-b)
+- The code for the 404.html page was created with the help of this [YouTube tutorial](https://www.youtube.com/watch?v=PbKOX2tkHlI)
 ---
 ### Media
 - The photos used on this site were obtained from [Unsplash](https://unsplash.com/).